2,515: Guidelines for Faculty Promotion

 A post-doctoral fellow who was hired through a competitive search may be promoted to a research scientist or research assistant professor position.
 A post-doctoral fellow who was hired as a grant-named exception may not be promoted without a competitive search.

 In general, academic faculty may not be promoted or hired through an internal search process.
-There are situations when an internal search may be conducted for academic faculty if approved by Human Resources and the Provost's office.
+In certain situations, an internal search may be conducted for academic faculty if approved by Human Resources and the Provost's office.

 Internal searches for positions within academic administration (assistant and associate deans, vice provosts, etc.) may be conducted.

 - The dean may request through the Executive Vice President & Provost and Human Resources approval for an internal search for an assistant or associate dean within the college.

 - All eligible faculty within the appropriate unit, (generally tenured faculty) may apply and will be notified through internal communication.
 Applicants will apply via the mechanism prescribed by Human Resources.

 - The search will be advertised within the unit and ample time allowed for faculty to apply.